About Us

 Our Story

-G4PV management team has a strong track record of success in the solar panel industry.
-Our Director and CEO has over 20 years of experience in renewable energy and has successfully led solar panel companies to profitability.
-Our CTO has a PhD in materials science and has published numerous articles on perovskite solar cells.
+G4PV management team has a strong track record of success in the solar cells research and solar panel industry.
+Our principal scientists have over 20 years of experience in renewable energy and has successfully led solar panel companies to profitability.
+Our CEO and CTO have a PhD in materials science and has published numerous high impact reaserch articles.

 Our Professional Team